The Wisdom Keeper Within: A Retreat for the Path Beyond Healing with Bob Vetter

 What to Expect:

-Over three days at The N.E.S.T., a small group will move through a carefully held sequence of practices rooted primarily in the curanderismo tradition—the Mexican folk-healing lineage Bob has trained in for decades.
+Over three days at The NEST, a small group will move through a carefully held sequence of practices rooted primarily in the curanderismo tradition—the Mexican folk-healing lineage Bob has trained in for decades.

 We'll sit in plática, the curanderismo practice of sacred listening, where what needs to be spoken finds its way into the room.
 We'll work with story as a tool for transformation, learning to hear the deeper pattern in your own life and in the lives of those you may one day support.
 We'll move through guided journeys and embodied practices that bypass the analytical mind and let something older speak.